 Cornerstone Charitable Scholarship Trust targets disadvantaged high school and post high school graduates across the State of Arkansas, under age 25 and eligible applicants with funding resulting from the Mauldin vs. Arkansas State Hospital Consent Decree, United States District Court No. LR-C-8777.
-As a private foundation, this organization supports charitable and/or educational endeavors. [...]
+To be eligible to apply, applicants must be economically disadvantaged, have completed their high [...]
 More

 From the very beginning, the leaders of Dixie Youth Baseball knew they wanted to develop a college scholarship program that would help former players obtain a college education.